splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

      - Whether to install and configure fluentd to forward log events to the Collector.
 See :ref:`fluentd-manual-config-linux` for more information.
      - ``--without-fluentd``
    * - ``--with[out]-instrumentation``
      - Whether to install and configure the splunk-otel-auto-instrumentation package.
-See :ref:`zero-config` for more information.
+See :ref:`linux-backend-auto-discovery` for more information.
      - ``--without-instrumentation``
    * - ``--deployment-environment <value>``
      - Set the ``deployment.environment`` resource attribute to the specified value.
 Only applicable if the ``--with-instrumentation`` option is also specified.